aws/aws-lc/docs/porting/configuration-differences.md

 The directives applied are `CipherString`, `Ciphersuites`, `TLS.MinProtocol`, `TLS.MaxProtocol`, `DTLS.MinProtocol`, `DTLS.MaxProtocol`, `SignatureAlgorithms`,
 and `Groups`.
 Seeding is best-effort: a missing or malformed file, or a directive AWS-LC does not support, is ignored rather than fatal.

+`SignatureAlgorithms` and `Groups` are filtered before they are applied, since a stock policy names algorithms AWS-LC does not implement and the setters reject a whole list on the first name they do not recognize.
+The entries AWS-LC implements are applied in the order the policy gave them and the rest are dropped, so an operator's preference order survives.
+A directive left with no entries is skipped and the built-in default stands.
 See [BUILDING.md](../../BUILDING.md) for the build flag and the `AWSLC_CRYPTO_POLICY_FILE` / `AWSLC_CRYPTO_POLICY_PATH` overrides.